OutSystems/docs-support/src/enterprise/maintenance/migrate-db-clone.md

 As an example, imagine you have cloned the Production database into a Pre-Production environment.
 LifeTime already has a unique identifier for the Production environment.
 However, when you clone the database to Pre-Production you will have both environments, Production, and Pre-Production, with the same identifier, thus causing LifeTime to misbehave.

 As such, you must always clean up that information and re-register the cloned environment in LifeTime.

-When an environment is managed by LifeTime and its database is restored, LifeTime configurations need to be cleaned up.
-These configurations are used by LifeTime to identify the environment; keeping them in the cloned database will cause misbehaviors in LifeTime.

-As an example, imagine you have cloned the Production database into a Pre-Production environment.
-LifeTime already has a unique identifier for the Production environment.
-However, when you clone the database to Pre-Production you will have both environments, Production and Pre-Production, with the same identifier, thus causing LifeTime to misbehave.

-As such, you must always clean up that information and re-register the cloned environment in LifeTime.

 1. Open SQL Server Management Studio (or another query editor), connect to the restored database and execute the following SQL statement on the newly restored database (if needed run `use <cloned_database>` to use the appropriate database):